How to get ‘mortgage fit’……

 - Keep payments up to date – Just one missed or late payment on finance or credit cards can be enough for some lenders to refuse a mortgage.
 Always set up a direct debit to pay the minimum payment, the full balance can always be paid later

 - Remove ‘Links’ or ‘Associations’ to any ex-partners – This is especially important if they’ve had credit problems in the past as the ‘Link’ or ‘Association’ to them could affect the application

 - Don’t take out any payday loans prior to applying for a mortgage – Some mortgage lenders will not provide a mortgage if they see that a payday loan has been used in the last 12 months, even if it is settled

 In addition to checking your credit report, you need to make sure your supporting documents are in order:

-- Self-employed applicants (this applies to most yacht crew)– Clients may be asked to provide anything between 1 and 3 years’ accounts, depending on the time self employed.
+- Self-employed applicants (this applies to most yacht crew) may be asked to provide anything between 1 and 3 years’ accounts, depending on the time self employed.
 Some lenders may also request HMRC Tax Year Overviews and SA302’s.
-These official documents can take 10-14 days to arrive in the post from HMRC, so we suggest registering on-line with HMRC before applying for a mortgage, the documents can then be downloaded in around 30 seconds!
+We can help you with these.

 - Other income – For income from investments or pensions the lender might ask for annual statements to evidence the amount involved.
 Likewise, if there is any benefit income the entitlement letter is likely to be needed to confirm the amounts payable

-If you would like to talk to us about property, mortgages and the steps you need to follow to go about this please get in touch as we are always happy to talk.
+If you would like help with property, mortgages and the steps you need to follow to go about this please get in touch.
+We are always happy to talk.